 Code Applicants may be required to provide additional explanation or justification of items that they have certified.
 Certification alone may not provide the CNA with sufficient information to make a decision regarding NPA 600 NXX Code assignment.
 Accordingly additional dialog between a Code Applicant and the CNA may be required.

-If Code Applicants and Code Holders need to obtain other telecommunications industry codes such as Operating Company Numbers (OCN), Revenue Accounting Office Codes (RAO) and COMMON LANGUAGE Location Codes (CLLITM Codes), they shall comply with the requirements for the assignment and use of such codes.
-Code Applicants and Code Holders should consult with the appropriate telecommunications industry body such as the National Exchange Carriers Association (NECA) and Telcordia Technologies, Inc. with respect to the requirements for these codes.

 ASSIGNMENT PRINCIPLES